 - English Speaking Internet Users – 25%

-For instance, you should consider whether your target audience would require multimedia localization for your app or in other words – do you need to change the visuals like videos, images and colours to fit your potential customers’ preferences?
+For instance, you should consider whether your target audience would require multimedia localization for your app or in other words – you need to change the visuals like videos, images and colours to fit your potential customers’ preferences.

 Basic features such as date format, currency and numbers make a huge difference to the customer experience.

 To create the perfect experience for new users, pay close attention to certain cultural differences.
-For instance, if you are launching a discount campaign make sure you understand how discounts work in the specific country.
-Discounts in China work the other way round compared to Europe – they show what you are paying not what you are saving.
+For instance, if you are launching a discount campaign make sure you understand how discounts work in a specific country.
+Discounts in China work the other way around compared to Europe – they show what you are paying not what you are saving.

 Linguistic testing should be the last step before your app goes live.
 This is a process whereby a linguist reviews your product in the context of a local user and takes into account not only the language aspects such grammar, dialects, language standards and rules but also examines closely colour schemes, font sizes, symbols, images and icons, estimating whether they are used appropriately for the target market.